The best Nikon Z lenses in 2025: the top buys for your Nikon Z-series mirrorless

 Can you use Nikon Z lenses on DSLRS?

-No. While it is possible to mount Nikon F-mount lenses to Z-mount mirrorless cameras, via the FTZ and FTZ II adapters, there is no way to do the reverse.
-This situation almost certainly will not change, as Nikon is keen to move photographers and videographers away from its DSLRs and onto the newer mirrorless system.
+No. While it is possible to mount Nikon F-mount lenses to Z-mount mirrorless cameras, via the FTZ and FTZ II adapters, there is no way to do the reverse, due to the wider opening and reduced flange distance of the Z-mount system.

 Yes!
 While in this guide we've kept things to Nikon-made lenses only, there are third-party options for Nikon Z that are well worth checking out.
-Both Sigma and Tamron have released autofocus lenses for the system, and there are a number of manual-focus lenses available from other manufacturers like 7artisans, TTartisans and Venus Optics (Laowa).
+Both Sigma and Tamron have released autofocus lenses for the system, and there are an increasing number of very capable and attractively priced lenses from upcoming manufacturers like 7artisans, TTartisans and Venus Optics (Laowa).

 Read more: